Still Read Books? Here are the 10 Coolest Bookstores in NOLABy Kimmie Tubre

 In a world where e-books have become the norm, there’s something rather nostalgic about thumbing through the pages of a book in your preferred local bookstore.

 New Orleans is a magical, one-of-a-kind place where people love their locally owned businesses and actually support them.
 It’s part of the reason why so many independently owned bookstores have thrived in the city.
-Make some time to visit the 10 coolest independent bookstores.
+Make some time to visit the 10 best independent New Orleans bookstores, from the French Quarter to the idyllic Riverbend area.

 1. Beckham’s Bookshop.
 If you have a dog that loves to read, Beckham’s is the place for you.
-This two-story book haven is pet-friendly and conveniently located in the French Quarter, across from the famous House of Blues.
+Explore two floors of this pet-friendly bookstore that’s conveniently located in the French Quarter, across from the famous House of Blues.
 Their selection of books, new and used, CDs, and vintage vinyl is unmatched.

 2. Blue Cypress Books.
 Nestled in the picturesque Riverbend neighborhood, Blue Cypress Books is the perfect place for readers to escape into another world.
 It’s surrounded by neighborhood coffee shops and local restaurants that bring its quaintness to a whole new level.

 3. Community Book Center.
-Coming here feels like coming home to your family.
+Coming to this New Orleans bookstore feels like coming home to your family.
 This cozy neighborhood gem specializes in African-American literature and is located near the Tremé area of New Orleans.

-4. Crescent City Books is an old-school French Quarter book store that sells used books by the stacks.
-If there’s an out-of-print book that you couldn’t find anywhere else, you have your best chances here.
+4. Crescent City Books.
+An old-school French Quarter bookstore, Crescent City Books sells used books by the stacks.
+If there’s an out-of-print book that you couldn’t find anywhere else in New Orleans, you have your best chances here.
 You will probably find Crescent City to be one of the most interesting places that you’ll visit in the city.

 5. Faulkner House Books.
 If you’ve ever considered traveling back in time, you may want to visit Faulkner House Books.
 Located near the St. Louis Cathedral, in Pirate’s Alley, this unique beauty specializes in southern literature.